Punta Arenas: Etymology

+The name Punta Arenas whose literal translation would be "Point Sands", is actually derived from the Spanish term Punta Arenosa, a literal translation of the English name "Sandy Point".

 The name Sandy Point derives from the voyage of John Narborough in 1669-1671.
 He wrote in his account:

-The English 18th-century explorer John Byron is sometimes erroneously credited with naming this area.
+The English 18th-century explorer John Byron is sometimes erroneously credited with naming the area.

-It was not until 1843 that the government tried to establish a fort and settlement at Fuerte Bulnes.
-The name Punta Arenas was derived from the Spanish term Punta Arenosa, a literal translation of the English name "Sandy Point".
 The city has also been known as Magallanes.
 Today that term is normally used to describe the administrative region which includes the city.

 Punta Arenas has been nicknamed "the city of the red roofs" for the red-painted metal roofs that characterized the city for many years.
 Since about 1970, the availability of other colours in protective finishes has resulted in greater variety in the characteristic metal roofs.

 Geography

 Located on the Brunswick Peninsula, Punta Arenas is among the largest cities in Patagonia.
 In 2012, it had a population of 127,454.
 It is roughly 1,419 km from the coast of Antarctica and 635 km from Ushuaia, the capital of the Argentine province of Tierra Del Fuego.

 The Magallanes region is considered part of Chilean Patagonia.
 Magallanes is Spanish for Magellan, and was named after Ferdinand Magellan, the Portuguese explorer sailing for Spain.
-While circumnavigating the earth for Spain, he passed close to the present site of Punta Arenas in 1520.
+While circumnavigating the Earth for Spain, he passed close to the present site of Punta Arenas in 1520.
 Early English navigational documents referred to this site as "Sandy Point."

-The city proper is located on the northeastern shore of Brunswick Peninsula.
+The city proper is located on the north-eastern shore of Brunswick Peninsula.
 Except for the eastern shore, containing the settlements of Guairabo, Rio Amarillo and Punta San Juan, the peninsula is largely uninhabited.
 The municipality of Punta Arenas includes all of Brunswick Peninsula, as well as all islands west of the Isla Grande de Tierra del Fuego and north of Cockburn and Magdalena channels.